google/ExoPlayer/supported-formats.md

 indicated by the file extension.
 Note that for some audio only formats (e.g. MP3), the sample and container formats may be the same.
 * Adaptive streaming technologies such as DASH, SmoothStreaming and HLS.
-These are not media formats as such, however it's still necessary to define what level of support ExoPlayer providers.
+These are not media formats as such, however it's still necessary to define what level of support ExoPlayer provides.

 The following sections define ExoPlayer's support at each level, from highest to lowest.